David Weisburd, Ph.D. | Curriculum Vitae

 Jordan Nichols | Curriculum Vitae

-Jordan Nichols is currently a doctoral student and Presidential Scholar in the Department of Criminology, Law and Society.
-She received a B.S. in Criminology from the Department in May 2015.
-Her research interests include homeland security, counter-terrorism and evidence-based policy.
+Jordan Nichols is currently a doctoral student and a formal Presidential Scholar in the Department of Criminology, Law and Society.
+She received her M.A. in Criminology from the Department in December 2016.
+Her research interests include policing, homeland security, and evidence-based policy.
 Jordan is currently working on policing and security projects within the Center.

 Amber Scherer, M.A. | Curriculum Vitae